FAForever/wiki-pages/Play/Learning/Beginners-Guide-to-Forged-Alliance.md

 Best used to determine where the enemy is and what they have built, and in conjunction with combat units to provide combat units vision beyond their own means.

 **Assault Bot**
-Short range, fast moving, low health.
-Best used firing on the move and for flanking.
-Only unit able to fire whilst docked in a transport unit.
+In T1 they are short range, fast moving, low health units best used firing on the move and for flanking.  s in T3 they become the stable front line unit.
+Worth noting that T1 Assault Bots are able to fire whilst docked in a transport unit.

 **Tank**
 Slow moving, hard hitting, moderate health unit.
 Amphibious variant can traverse both land and water but lack damage output of non-amphibious tanks.